 Essential Financial Prompts

-Freelance, Side Income & Small Business Money Prompts
+Freelance, Side Income & Business Money

-Choose a side income model
+Choose a side income model that fits my life

 Pick something that fits your skill, time, and life reality.

-Price my first freelance offer
+Price my first freelance offer properly

 Avoid guessing too low because the process feels unfamiliar.